ZivaUrbancic/enviroLENS-services/.github/PULL_REQUEST_TEMPLATE/bug_template.md

 ## Covered unit test cases/E2E test cases
 Where unit test cases or E2E test cases recorded for this fix, or was only manual testring applicable?

+## Is this feature associated with an issue
+Mention Yes or No. If Yes, provide the reference to the issue: `#` and issue number